Monument: Protection and preservation

 The term is often used to describe any structure that is a significant and legally protected historic work, and many countries have equivalents of what is called in United Kingdom legislation a Scheduled Monument, which often include relatively recent buildings constructed for residential or industrial purposes, with no thought at the time that they would come to be regarded as "monuments".

 Until recently, it was customary for archaeologists to study large monuments and pay less attention to the everyday lives of the societies that created them.
 New ideas about what constitutes the archaeological record have revealed that certain legislative and theoretical approaches to the subject are too focused on earlier definitions of monuments.
 An example has been the United Kingdom's Scheduled Ancient Monument laws.

 Other than municipal or national government that protecting the monuments in their jurisdiction, there are institutions dedicated on the efforts to protect and preserve monuments that considered to possess special natural or cultural significance for the world, such as UNESCO's World Heritage Site programme and World Monuments Fund.

 Cultural monuments are also considered to be the memory of a community and are therefore particularly at risk in the context of modern asymmetrical warfare.
 The enemy's cultural heritage is to be sustainably damaged or even destroyed.
 In addition to the national protection of cultural monuments, international organizations (cf. UNESCO World Heritage, Blue Shield International) therefore try to protect cultural monuments.

-Recently, more and more monuments are being preserved digitally (in 3D models) through organisations as CyArk.